zach-delong/S3G/README.md

 - [x] Set up a docker image for development (with docker compose)
 - [x] Set up a docker image for running in production
+- [ ] Remove references to attribute-based DI
 - [ ] Implement more robust file path handling
 - [ ] Fully implement conversion strategies for the remaining markdown tag types
 - [ ] Fully implement a default template for the remaining markdown tag types